 Policy No. 10 Effective Date: May 2017

-Jennie Manees MPH, MT Revision Date:
+Authorized by: Michelle Stubenrauch, MS, Revision Date: June 2025

-(ASCP)
+MLS (ASCP)

 Plagiarism/Academic Dishonesty/Cheating is in direct opposition to the Baptist Health Code of Ethical Conduct and the Baptist Health College Honor Code and will not be tolerated.
 Course assignments must reflect a student's own individual thoughts and work and by avoiding plagiarism or improperly using another individual's intellectual property.